stratospheric-dev/stratospheric/docs/recording/synthetic-monitoring.md

 - Require a sample user
 - Could be improved and completely automated but for now requires the user to be present
 - First deploy the application and then create the technical user and store the password in a secret store (e.g. GitHub Secrets or the AWS Secrets Manager or Parameter Store)
+- L2 CDK construct is still in Alpha (https://docs.aws.amazon.com/cdk/api/v2/docs/aws-synthetics-alpha-readme.html), we're falling back to L1 and CloudFormation constructs

 ## Include in our pipeline

+- Include an alarm to get notified when the canary fails

 ## View results

+- Show objects in bucket
+- Show results